Dev Environment Setup

 This allows me to use multiple versions of Python easily.

-I use poetry
+I use uv

 to manage dependencies and virtual environments for each of my projects.